1. Don't be too literal.

 12. Snowball pom-pom garlands are adorable.

-This is an easy and affordable DIY with big impact.
+This is an easy and affordable Christmas mantel decoration with big impact.